-Q28.
+Q27.
 Can DSMT be provided in the inpatient setting?

-A: DSMT/MNT would be included in the Diagnostic-Related Group (DRG) payment that is an all-inclusive payment for services rendered to a beneficiary during an inpatient hospital stay.
+A: DSMT/MNT would be included in the DRG payment that covers a suite of services rendered to a beneficiary during an inpatient hospital stay.
 Most commercial payers follow CMS on this payment policy but verify directly with your commercial payers.